The Research Vision

 This research agenda is built on:

 - A unique collaboration between faculty experts and dining operators in universities from all over the country;

 - Dining halls as living laboratories, allowing experimental science to bring far more advanced results in terms of applicability in the real world, compared with traditional academic research;

 - A potential impact that goes beyond the university food system: College and university students are tomorrow's leaders, parents, and citizens, and being able to shift this population's beliefs and behavior is one of the most promising strategies for building a healthy, sustainable future.

 The study of food—whether focused on the related areas of agriculture, the environment, medicine and public health/nutrition, food science, hospitality, business, psychology, anthropology, history, political science, or law—is often siloed within academia.
-Furthermore, not all of these disciplines or programs within which they reside are typically engaged with the culinary and business leadership of university foodservice.
-Food studies programs that are emerging across the U.S. are starting to chip away at these silos.
+Furthermore, not all of these disciplines or programs are typically engaged with the culinary and business leadership of university foodservice.
+Food studies and food science programs that are emerging across the U.S. are starting to chip away at these silos.
 However, it is not yet standard practice for university efforts around food studies to be truly comprehensive, or thoroughly reflected in the food choices, menu development strategies, and procurement guidelines of their respective foodservice operations.